Bishop Ruben Saenz Jr.

 Wichita, KS 67207-3603

-Ruben Saenz Jr. currently serves as the resident bishop of the Great Plains Annual Conference of The United Methodist Church with offices in Wichita and Topeka, Kansas, and Lincoln, Nebraska.
+Ruben Saenz Jr. currently is the resident bishop of the Great Plains Area, which includes the Great Plains Conference in the South Central Jurisdiction of The United Methodist Church.

 Prior to his election during the 2016 South Central Jurisdictional Conference in Wichita, Bishop Saenz was considered the key point person to the bishop and the cabinet of the Rio Texas Conference, based in San Antonio, in designing and implementing ministries to fulfill the conference’s mission.
 He serves in the role of director of connectional ministries and executive director of the Mission Vitality Center in Rio Texas.

-Born in 1961 and a native of Rio Grande City, Texas, Saenz earned a bachelor's of science degree in secondary education from Stephen F. Austin State University in Nacogdoches, Texas, and was a high school teacher and coach in Rio Grande City for six years until he began working full time at a small business that he and his wife started in 1984.
+Born in 1961 and a native of Rio Grande City, Texas, Saenz earned a Bachelor of Science degree in secondary education from Stephen F. Austin State University in Nacogdoches, Texas, and was a high school teacher and coach in Rio Grande City for six years until he began working full time at a small business that he and his wife started in 1984.

 During his pastoral career, Bishop Saenz served churches in Dallas, El Paso and Edinburg, Texas.
 In those congregations, he addressed the issues of generational, social and systemic poverty that plague the region.
 In El Paso, he led the congregation to create and implement the Levantate – Get Up computer literacy program, targeting single mothers who were unemployed because of factory shutdowns so they could enter the job market at a sustainable wage level.